School of Medicine

 Clinical Associate Professor, Medicine - Vaden Health Center

-BioDiana Farid MD, MPH is a physician, poet, filmmaker and award-winning author.
-She is a staff physician at the Stanford Vaden Health Center and clinical assistant professor in the Stanford Department of Medicine.
+BioDiana Farid MD, MPH is a physician, poet, filmmaker, and award-winning author.
+She is a staff physician at the Stanford Vaden Health Center and clinical associate professor in the Stanford Department of Medicine.
 She holds a BA in Peace and Conflict Studies from Berkeley, with a concentration in public health, socio-economic development and human rights.
-She was awarded a fellowship by the Maternal and Child Health Bureau, U.S. Department of Health and Human Services to serve as a Child and Family Health Leadership Fellow at UCLA while earning a Masters in Public Health focusing on community health sciences, health communications and story as a means for health behavior change.
+She was awarded a fellowship by the Maternal and Child Health Bureau, U.S. Department of Health and Human Services to serve as a Child and Family Health Leadership Fellow at UCLA while earning a Masters in Public Health focusing on community health sciences, health communications, and story as a means for health behavior change.